rachaelkalicun/evercooked_blog/source/newsletters/uk-mothers-day-2025.html.md

 ![British roast dinner with chicken, roast potatoes, brussels sprouts, yorksire pudding, carrots, and parsnips](/images/uk-mothers-day-2025/british-sunday-roast-dinner.jpg)

 The Sunday roast is a mainstay of British food culture.
-Served at lunchtime in homes or pubs, it typically includes roasted meat, potatoes, vegetables, and Yorkshire pudding or stuffing.
+Served at lunchtime in homes or pubs, it includes roasted meat, potatoes, vegetables, and Yorkshire pudding or stuffing.

 When I make a roast dinner here in the US, my husband connects with his upbringing and with his mother, too.
 When he tells me my roast dinner tastes just like hers, it’s the highest compliment.
 It’s not about perfection, but about the feeling it brings.